 How to Make Your Website Fail

 Here’s something nobody ever asks for.
-A list of things you can do to ruin your website’s chances.
-Sadly, a lot of people seem to already know it, based on what their sites look like; so I’ve based this list on their websites.
-Check it out.
+A list of things you can do to ruin your website’s chances of success.
+Sadly, a lot of people seem to already know it – based on what their websites look like.
+This list is based on those ones.

 Don’t Give Your Website a Job

 If you want your website to fail you must ensure that you don’t define what it’s job is.
 Is your website a brochure, a salesperson or a customer care representative?
 Maybe it’s a shop or a community hub?
 Don’t know?
 Great, make sure you don’t structure your navigation clearly then.
 Ensure your ‘about us’ text talks vaguely about how fabulous you are and definitely avoid using any Calls to Action.